 For example, if you’re a food blogger, you should know that Sundays are the highest traffic day for your content because lots of people are meal planning.
 Adding a few time slots on Sunday can be a really good thing.

 Consider looking at your Tailwind schedule and matching it up with your Google Analytics.
 Take slots away from lower traffic days and add it to the days with higher traffic.

 Monthly Action Tip

 Look at the most popular pins on your account this month.
-If any of them are not your content, try to create something similar.
-Maybe even better.
+If any of them is not your content, try to create something similar(and better).
 Take advantage of that success.
 But keep in mind that you don’t want to copy people’s work, you want to be inspired by it.

 You have the opportunity to see what’s happening on your profile in your Pinterest analytics.
 Look at your clicks over the last 30 days.
 You will see the same things being repinned or saved over and over again.

 Maybe you have content that just needs updating.
 Maybe you’ll see someone else’s content going crazy and you can create similar content.
 Do it!